sayanarijit/sayanarijit.github.io/src/site/blog/self-improvement-framework.md

 #### Problem 2

 Mood is another factor we need to get a hold of.
 Core values and judgements often stop working when emotions are not normal, or when we simply just want to stop being ourselves for a moment.
 Unfortunately it happens, and most of us can't simply control our mood always even if we practice meditation regularly.
-Unlike dopamine addiction, our mood often depends on how other people treat us, which is entirely out of our control.
+Unlike dopamine addiction, our mood often depends on external factors, like how other people treat us, which is entirely out of our control.

 #### Solution 2